smarie/python-odsclient/docs/api_reference.md

     the base url for the service id, however the user name can be anything.
 By default we use a string:
     'apikey_user'.
  * `requests_session`: an optional `Session` object to use (from `requests` lib)
+ * `auto_close_session`: an optional boolean indicating if (True, default) `self.session` should be closed when this object is garbaged out.
+Turning this to `False` can leave hanging Sockets unclosed.

 ## Shortcuts